contao/docs/docs/manual/guides/local/devilbox.en.md

 ---

 The [Devilbox Project](http://devilbox.org/) is a complete LAMP stack for [Docker](https://www.docker.com/).
-If you use the Docker-Toolbox, [these informations](https://devilbox.readthedocs.io/en/latest/howto/docker-toolbox/docker-toolbox-and-the-devilbox.html#howto-docker- toolbox-and-the-devilbox) of the documentation are worth reading.
+If you use the Docker-Toolbox, [this part](https://devilbox.readthedocs.io/en/latest/howto/docker-toolbox/docker-toolbox-and-the-devilbox.html#howto-docker- toolbox-and-the-devilbox) of the documentation are worth reading.

 ## Install and configure the Devilbox